-Carcasses for nutrient enhancement: After otoliths are taken from the carcasses, a tote of fish will be filled and dumped into a bin next to the loading dock.
+Carcasses for nutrient enhancement: After otoliths are taken from the female carcasses, a tote of females only will be filled and dumped into a bin next to the loading dock.
 These fish will be frozen separately and taken to the Tucannon River for nutrient enhancement after ELISA testing.

-Mating protocol at LFH
+Mating protocol

-Our goals are to maximize the use of potentially natural origin fish and larger/older aged fish and to exclude jills and strays from broodstock.
+Our goals are: 1) to maximize the use of potentially natural origin fish and larger/older aged fish and to 2) exclude jills and strays from broodstock.